Forest-Economics-Goettingen/woodValuationDE/README.md

 The functions <a href="fct_wood_valuation"><em>wood_valuation()</em></a>
 and <a href="fct_wood_net_revenues"><em>wood_net_revenues()</em></a>
-provide wrappers for easily applying the wood valuation procedure implemented in <strong>woodValuationDE</strong>.
+provide wrappers for easy application of the wood valuation procedure implemented in <strong>woodValuationDE</strong>.
 Both functions call the previously described ones and combine them to derive the net wood revenues.
 While <a href="fct_wood_valuation"><em>wood_valuation()</em>